JoergHeseler/dae-validator-for-archivematica/README.md

 ### In the command line prompt:

-You can use the validator at the command line prompt by typing `python dae-validator.py <dae file path to validate> --schemes-path=<path to the dae schemes>`.
+You can use the validator at the command line prompt by typing `python dae-validator.py <DAE file to validate> --schemes-path=<path to DAE schemes>`.

 ## Dependencies